alphagov/smart-answers/doc/development-workflow.md

 3. Add a comment to the associated Trello card to let the relevant people know it's ready to check.

+4. If/when the change passes factcheck, replace the "Waiting on factcheck" label with the "Passed factcheck" label.

 ## Merging a Pull Request

 As the Pull Request author: